-The following pages contain electrical schematics pertaining to the electrical system in your boat.
-The schematic was generated by technicians in the Boston Whaler® Engineering Department and are for reference and to be used by service technicians.
+The following pages contain electrical schematics and harnesses pertaining to the electrical system in your boat.
+These schematics were generated by technicians in the Boston Whaler[®] Engineering Department and are for reference and to be used by service technicians.

 Boston Whaler[®] does not recommend that you attempt to work on the electrical system yourself.
 Instead, we suggest that you take your boat to an authorized Boston Whaler[®] dealer for electrical service.